Carnegie Heights Residence

 A full-context existing-conditions package for a waterfront residence—captured, modeled, documented, and shared so the client and design team could move forward with confidence from day one.

 Not just a model.
-A complete starting point.

 For this waterfront property, Pointknown created a package that gives the next team more than measured geometry.
 The project combined technical documentation, model files, immersive review tools, drone context, exterior media, and organized file sharing into one coordinated handoff.